-Persons who use drugs and alcohol face not only health risks, but their ability to function in their personal and professional lives can be impaired as well.
+Persons who use drugs and alcohol face not only health risks, but their ability to function in their personal and professional lives can be only health risks, but their ability to function in their personal and professional lives can be impaired as well.
 Some examples of this are a hangover, or a feeling of being "burnt out," being preoccupied with plans for the next drink, or "high" or slowed reflexes that can be especially dangerous while driving.
 Alcohol related driving deaths are the top killer of 15 to 24 year olds.